A little more of what I care about…

 Last but by all means not least, I am deeply passionate about flavour.
 You will never live healthy and environmentally conscious lives if what you’re cooking isn’t tasty!
 One of my favourite things about MasterChef was the judges frequently referring to my dishes as flavour bombs, so you can expect that every dish I recommend is full-on, spoon-tappingly, moreishly scrum-diddily-umptious!

 Other than being a mouthful, what is environmentally mindful food consumption?
 I think it is very much open to interpretation but fundamentally, when we choose what foods to grow, buy, prepare and eat there are many ways we can be a little more considerate of ourselves, each other and our home – Earth.
 Here are just a few items to consider:

-Regarding the effects on our individual, community and ‘whole earth health’, all of the above benefits us all.
-We thrive when consuming minimally disrupted, natural foods; they nourish us, they can act as anti-inflammatories, and they have medicinal benefits.
-While I’m not a doctor (more about that in my blog), I can give you some hints about what foods can assist in alleviating a whole stack of unwanted symptoms.
+In terms of the effects on our individual, community and ‘whole earth health’, all of the above benefits us all.
+We thrive when consuming minimally disrupted, natural foods; they nourish us, they can act as anti-inflammatories and they have medicinal benefits.
+Whilst I’m not a doctor (more about that in my blog), I can give you some hints about what foods can assist in alleviating a whole stack of unwanted symptoms.
 Most of which has been known for centuries; so I send a very grateful thank you to our many and wondrous ancestors.

 Keep an eye out for my glorious and exciting partnerships.